Pgalli31/Detecting-and-Analyzing-Emotional-Distress-Signals-in-Social-Media-Text-Data/README.md

 - Cleaned text (`clean_post`) from preprocessing notebook

 **What it does:**
-- Applies polarity score to each clean post
+- Applies polarity score to each clean post using VADER Python package
 - Classifies each post as positive, neutral, and negative
-- Splits classifications into non-negative affect or high negative affect based on threshold -0.05.
+- Splits classifications into non-negative affect or high negative affect
 - Creates and adds new columns `polarity`, `sentiment`, `affect_label`, and `label_name` to datasets

 **Outputs:**